alireza-alizadegan/Twitter-API-to-MySQL-Pipeline/README.md

-# Yahoo-Finance-to-MySQL
+# Twitter-to-MySQL
- A pipeline getting live data from yahoo finance and inserting to MySQL database
+ A pipeline getting live data from twitter and inserting to MySQL database